Tobiaspk/RPackage_nhapply/README.md

 *Tobias Krause, 2018*

+*Find the entire project description in nhapply.pdf.
+Only german.*

 ## The Idea behind Neighbour Apply

 A common task when building cellular automata, pixel-simulations or similar is to apply a function on the neighbourhood of a pixel.
 It can be tireding, implementing such functions, so that they are efficient and flexible.